ahmed3ssem/Raye7Task/README.txt

 - By using floating action button , you can view your favorite news that was saved in SQLITE database , to show to user at any time.

 - Finally , there is a guide message to help you to understand how the app works , this message shows only at first time the user install   app.
+- You can find APK file in release tab, to see the results